 - If you’re on a PC, simply go to Edit > Preferences > Media Cache.

-From here, click the Clean Unused button and cache data that is not being used in the current project open will be removed and deleted.
+From here, click the Delete button, and choose one of the options: delete unused media cache data in the current project or delete all media files from the system.
 If you want more control over how to prevent cache data from building up in the first place, you have a few options for that as well.

-Below the Media Cache Database section, you have three options:
+Below the Media Cache Management section, you have three options:

 - You can set an automatic delete function that deletes cache files older than a certain age.
 Typically this is set to delete any cache data older than 30 days, but you can customize it to your liking.